mattermost/mattermost-plugin-ai/README.md

 https://github.com/mattermost/mattermost-plugin-ai/assets/3191642/5282b066-86b5-478d-ae10-57c3cb3ba038

 ### RLHF Feedback Collection
-Bot posts will have 👍 👎 icons for collecting feedback.
+Bot posts will have 👍 👎 icons that will later be used to collect feedback for RLHF fine tuning.
 The idea would be to use this as input for RLHF fine tuning.

 ## Related Efforts